cado-security/product-help/docs/cado/discovery-import/intro.md

 sidebar_position: 1
 ---

-# Importing Data into the Cado Platform
+# Importing Data into the / Forensic Acquisition and Investigation Platform

-The Cado platform offers several ways to import data.
+The platform offers several ways to import data.
 Once you select the data you want to import, the platform will automatically process it according to the configured **Processing Settings**.
 For more information on how processing works, refer to our [Processing Settings Guide](/cado/manage/workers.md#processing).

 ## Steps to Import Data